02 Apr 2023 10 Things to Know About Credit Scores

 - How quickly or slowly you pay your bills.
 This is referred to as your payment history, and it represents 35% of your credit score.
 Pay your bills off each month and your credit score will be higher, but pay late each month and it will work against you.

-- You know how your monthly credit card bills display the amount that you owe as well as the amount of credit that you have remaining?
-This is a reflection of your credit utilization for that individual card.
+- You know how your monthly credit card bills display the amount that you owe as well as how much of the credit limit that you have remaining?
+This is a reflection of your credit utilization rate for that individual card.
 Thirty percent of your credit score is determined by how much of your available credit you are actually using, with 30% or less considered optimal.
 Keep in mind that this doesn’t mean that each card has to be below 30% utilization for you to have a good credit score.
 The credit utilization portion of your credit score reflects your total usage of your total available credit.

-- You may try to keep your debts to a minimum, but the credit bureaus actually like to see that you have a variety of types of accounts and loans.
+- You may try to keep your debts and your credit risk to a minimum, but the credit bureaus actually like to see that you have a variety of types of accounts and loans.
 They view it as a signal that you can manage your debt.
 This element contributes 10% to your credit score.

-There was once a time when it was difficult to get a copy of your credit score or credit report – in fact, people used to believe that if you made that inquiry, it would work against your credit score.
+There was once a time when it was difficult to get a copy of your credit score or credit report.
+In fact, people used to believe that if you made that inquiry, it would work against your credit score.
 Today it is much easier to request a copy of your annual credit report from any of the three major credit bureaus, and you can access that information free of charge once every four months.
-There are three different credit bureaus – Equifax, Experian and TransUnion – and if you rotate between the three of them for a full year worth of reports.
+There are three different credit bureaus – Equifax, Experian, and TransUnion – and you can rotate between the three of them for a full year worth of free credit score reports.
 The advantage of doing this is that if you regularly check the information in your credit report, you will have time to spot any mistakes or inaccuracies and get them corrected before they have an adverse impact on your credit score.

 In addition to requesting your credit score, there are many credit cards that offer their clients free access to their FICO scores as a customer benefit.
+(A FICO score is a type of credit scoring model created by the Fair Isaac Corporation.)
 The website Credit.com also provides this information at no charge.

 As referenced above, when a potential lender does a hard pull on your credit history, it can reduce your score, but that is not true of your own inquiries.
 If you want to check your credit score you can do so without it showing up as an inquiry on your credit report or affecting your score.
 It’s also useful to remember that even if you have had a potential creditor do a hard pull on your credit, the depleting effect is temporary.